Downtown Beijing goes quiet as zero-Covid policy smothers capital

 The frustration has also hit the streets — in a country where protest is rare and swiftly snuffed out by authorities.

-Authorities have confirmed the veracity of a video that ripped across social media over the weekend showing residents in Zhuanqiao Town clashing with hazmat-suited health authorities over food shortages.
+Authorities have verified a video that ripped across social media over the weekend showing residents in Zhuanqiao Town neighbourhood clashing with hazmat-suited health authorities over food shortages.

 “Police took action as soon as possible to persuade onlookers to disperse and calm the situation down,” a statement by the Zhuanqiao Town Covid response team said Sunday.